Gas Saving Camper Storage Program

 - Camper will be required to sign the Camper/Equipment Storage Regulations Form (available at the campground).

-- This program allows campers to leave their unoccupied camping units (trailers, motor homes or boat on a trailer) on a campsite between fully registered stays.
+This program allows campers to leave their unoccupied camping units (trailers, motor homes or boat on a trailer) on a campsite between fully registered stays.
 The program is available between September 15 and May 15 at participating state parks and recreation areas.
+Contact the individual park to confirm participation.
+Reservations are not accepted for this program.

 - Intermittent Camping General Conditions and Fees »